-The FCPA and the UK Bribery Act 2010 do not make gift giving illegal.
+Gift giving is not illegal under the FCPA, the UK Bribery Act 2010 or French law.
 But gifts given with a corrupt purpose do violate these laws.
 Note that an enforcement authority need not prove corrupt intent directly.
 A violation can be established by circumstantial evidence, including evidence of an extravagant gift being given or multiple gifts given to a government official within a short timeframe.

 Organizations should have policies in place that provide clear guidance regarding acceptable gift giving and approval procedures.
 Dollar thresholds requiring different levels of approval and/or a list of permissible low-dollar gifts can provide helpful parameters.
 The policy should also establish who is responsible for approving gifts in advance of their purchase.
 In addition, the company should keep clear written records that properly account for the gift, and document the approval process, the type and value of the gift provided, and the purpose of the gift (i.e., to celebrate the New Year).
 Organizations should also ensure that gift giving is in compliance with local laws.